 The Ill-Fated Lusitania, Carrying Hundreds of American, Both Men, Women, and Children, Sunk off the Coast of Ireland by German Submarine U-20.
 Pictorial History of the World's Greatest War, 1919.
 GGA Image ID # 1854ae5321

 The horror of the deadly assault on the Lusitania does not lessen as the disaster's first shock recedes into the past.
 The world is stunned.
-It had not taken the German threat at full value; it did not believe that any civilized nation would be so wanton in its lust and passion of war as to count a thousand non-combatant lives a mere unfortunate incidental of the carnage.
+It had not taken the German threat at total value; it did not believe that any civilized nation would be so wanton in its lust and passion of war as to count a thousand non-combatant lives a mere unfortunate incidental of the carnage.

 Our collection about the SS Lusitania of the Cunard Line includes articles and books about the sinking of the great and luxurious ocean liner by the German U-Boat and the aftermath that caused the US to enter World War I.